 We decided to take a walk first, as we saw a tower, which turned out to be Saint Mary's Tower, built in 1618 to defend the island.
 It was scorching already, and it took a while to walk there, but the view all around going to the tower is already fantastic.

 The tower was open, so we went to see the small exhibition there.
 One can also walk up the tower, which we of course did, to see the view of the island from the rooftop.

-From the tower, we had seen a path leading to the other side of the island and we decided to walk there before returning to the lagoon.
-It actually worked fine, thanks to Google Maps, and we came to the "Chapel of Our Lady´s Return from Egypt" and then the Comino Camp Site, which few meters walk to kind of a sandy beach on Santa Marija Bay.
+From the tower, we had seen a path leading to the other side of the island, and we decided to walk there before returning to the lagoon.
+It actually worked fine, thanks to Google Maps, and we came to the "Chapel of Our Lady´s Return from Egypt" and then the Comino Camp Site, which few meters walk to a kind of a sandy beach on Santa Marija Bay.